 - Cut #3, Final Cut: This is the one that matters!
 Your final cut should be right where the branch collar (that swollen bump) transitions to smooth branch bark.
 Follow the slant of the branch collar.
 If you can’t fit your saw into the crotch at the right angle, then cut it from the bottom up.

 Common Tree Trimming Mistakes

-- Leaving the Branch Too Long: The branch collar on the truck can only do its job of allowing the wound to heal if all of the branch that it has to cover over has been removed while leaving the branch collar itself intact.
+Leaving the Branch Too Long: The branch collar on the trunk can only do its job of allowing the wound to heal if all of the branches that it has to cover over have been removed while leaving the branch collar itself intact.
 In the photo on the right, you can see how the branch stubs that were left too long are interfering with and actually preventing the healing process from taking place.

-- Failure to Make the Relief Cuts: If you fail to make the relief cuts and remove most of the weight of the limb before trimming the branch back to the trunk, you run the risk of having the branch split off.
+Failure to Make the Relief Cuts: Before tree trimming, if you fail to make the relief cuts and remove most of the weight of the limb, you run the risk of having the branch split off.
 This can cause substantial damage to the trunk, as seen in the photo at right.
 This can make the wound on the trunk susceptible to disease and insect infestation and take much longer to heal.